deveshruttala/disease-classifier-symptoms-prediction/README.md

 # Disease-classifier and symptoms-prediction
-This project completely  consists of me creating notebook on disease predictions, symptoms analysis, disease classifications and other health related ml tools<br>
+This project completely  consists of me creating notebook on disease predictions, symptoms analysis, disease classifications <br>
 This documentation outlines the implementation of disease prediction from symptoms using various ML models for heart disease, Alzheimer's, and other diseases.
 Employing SVM, KNN, Naive Bayes, Decision Tree, Logistic Regression, and more, our approach aims to enhance predictive accuracy, aiding early diagnosis and effective healthcare interventions.